My 3 Favourite Exercises To Fight Back Pain

 When ready to progress: advanced dead bug

-- Lay flat on back.
+- Lay flat on your back.
 Feet are in the air (hips and knees at 90°).
 Your arms are straight up (90° to ribs, wrist over shoulders).

 - Slowly lower right leg and left arm.